CiscoDevNet/terraform-fmc-dynamicobjects/README.md

 ## Usage

-In order to use this module, you will need to install consul-terraform-sync, create a "task" with this Terraform module as a source within the task, and run consul-terraform-sync.
+In order to use this module, you will need to install consul-terraform-sync, create a "task" with this Terraform module as a source within the task, subscribe to the services in the consul catalog and run consul-terraform-sync.

-The users can subscribe to the services in the consul catalog and define the Terraform module which will be executed when there are any updates to the subscribed services using a "task".
+The Terraform module will be executed when there are any updates to the subscribed services.

 **~> Note:** It is recommended to have the consul-terraform-sync config guide for reference.

-1. Download the consul-terraform-sync on a node which is highly available (prefrably, a node running a consul client)
-2. Add consul-terraform-sync to the PATH on that node
+1. Download and install the consul-terraform-sync following the download guide
-3. Check the installation
+2. Check the installation

 ```
 $ consul-terraform-sync --version